 Let me show you a very simple test called the water test.
 This test will help us establish if the wood is bare or previously treated.
 All you need is a drop of tap water, apply a drop to the wood and leave for 30 seconds, easy right?
 If the water beads then you know there is an existing finish on the wood.
 If the water soaks in you can move straight onto application!

 It’s always a great idea to start with the best canvas possible, sand your wood through the grits upto P120, with the Raw its very important to make sure you work with the grain to avoid scratch marks.

 Over application isn’t uncommon with Polyx Oil but is avoidable by using the P.A.R.S.E.
 Method

 Do you need further technical assistance or advice on your project?
-Why not put us to the test and give us a call.
+Why not put us to the test by contacting us or giving us a call.
 All the products used in this video are linked in the description on Youtube.
 Don’t forget to like and subscribe for future content..

 Other Post You Will Love!